 Water resources engineers analyze water supply and demand.
 They also plan and design canals, locks, port facilities, offshore structures, and systems such as water supply and distribution networks, urban drainage, and flood damage reduction works.
 Other important tasks include hydrologic analysis and modeling for predicting future availability of water and for continuous improvement of best management practices for sustainable utilization of water resources.

-Faculty members in this area are: Dr. Dennis George (Water Center), Dr. Faisal Hossain, Dr. David Huddleston, Dr. Alfred Kalyanapu, and Dr. Lenly Weathers.
+Faculty in this area are: Dr. Tania Datta, Dr. Dennis George (Water Center), Dr. David Huddleston, Dr. Alfred Kalyanapu, and Dr. Lenly Weathers.

 Structural Mechanics is a field of engineering that deals with the understanding of the thermo-mechanical behavior of solids under different types of loads.
 Structural mechanics involves the evaluation of the stress and strain distributions within the solids by combining engineering and physical science concepts with mathematical, computational, and experimental techniques.
 Modern applications might include electrical, magnetic and chemical phenomena that could affect the structural behavior.
 Course topics include Mechanics of Materials, Advanced Mechanics of Materials, Elasticity, Experimental Stress Analysis, Finite Element Analysis, Continuum Mechanics, Vibrations, and Composite Materials.

 Faculty in this area are: Dr. Jane Liu and Dr. Guillermo Ramirez.